Invariant integral structures in pseudo $H$-type Lie algebras: construction and classification: Invariant bases and groups of positive involutions

-\begin{example} In this example we present a construction of a sequence of subgroups that will be important in Section~\ref{sec:nonisomorphic subgroups}.
+In this section we present a construction of a sequence of subgroups that will be important in Section~\ref{sec:nonisomorphic subgroups}.
 We call these subgroups {\it standard}.
-Let $B_{r,s}$ be an orthonormal basis of $\mathbb R^{r,s}$.
+Let $\mathfrak B_{r,s}$ be an orthonormal basis of $\mathbb R^{r,s}$ as in~\eqref{eq:brs}.
 We form a set of mutually different pairs

 and

 The cardinalities of the sets of pairs are

 Now we form a set of involutions of type $T_1$, which from now on will be denoted always by $p_i$.
 For any positive integers $\bar p\in \{1,\ldots,{\bf p}\}$ and $\bar n\in \{1,\ldots,{\bf n}\}$ we make a product of pairs: